 So, what is the solution to upskilling our organizations?
 And is there a tried and tested approach that can help you make your pivot to performance and, more predictably and reliably, make an impact with your L&D strategy?

-In this L&D Podcast recap (check out the full episode here), my co-host, Guy Wallace, and I sit down with Carl Binder, CEO of The Performance Thinking Network, to speak about his pivot to performance and his accomplishments-based Six Boxes® model.
+In this L&D Podcast episode, my co-host, Guy Wallace, and I sit down with Carl Binder, CEO of The Performance Thinking Network, to speak about his pivot to performance and his accomplishments-based Six Boxes® model.

 Read on to hear about how Carl began his career as a behavior researcher at Harvard University, how he and his team redefined and evolved a groundbreaking learning model that makes an impact, and how you can fill the skills gap in your organization.